From visitors to iterators

 I like to present delayed trees as an explicit data structure, because this helps understand what is going on.
 However, if desired, it is possible to hide them by refunctionalization (the opposite of defunctionalization).

-Above, the function delayed_tree_to_cascade
+Above, the function delayed_tree_to_cascade was written

-was written with the help of an auxiliary function, delayed_tree_to_head
+with the help of an auxiliary function,

-.
-We could also have written it directly, as follows:
+delayed_tree_to_head.
+We could also have written it

 let rec delayed_tree_to_cascade (dt : 'a delayed_tree) (k : 'a cascade)